-The world's only ATM that can take out gold
+The world’s only ATM from which gold can be withdrawn

-Middle East Facade
+Middle East facade

-Dubai is an important node in the Chinese "Belt and Road" initiative construction and a gateway to the entire Middle East region.
+Dubai is an important node in the Chinese “Belt and Road” initiative and a gateway to the entire Middle East region.

-Internationalization is one of Dubai's most important labels, and the Dubai government has positioned itself as a global center for tourism spending.
-Dubai's diverse and international social environment attracts tourists from all over the world to spend their leisure time in the city.
+Internationalization is one of Dubai’s most important labels, and the Dubai government has positioned itself as a global center for tourism spending.
+The city’s diverse leisure, sports, and entertainment activities and international ambiance attract tourists from all over the world.
 The comfort and ease of living here have led to a large number of foreigners choosing to buy and settle in Dubai.
-Data shows that Dubai's population is growing at an annual rate of over 5%.
-Foreigners account for over 80% of the resident population of approximately 8.84 M.
+Data shows that Dubai’s population is growing at an annual rate of over 5%.
+Foreigners account for over 80% of the resident population of approximately 8.84 million.

-The mix of cultures from various countries and regions around the world has given it a broad consumer market, and residents and high-end business travelers have a wide range of consumer goods and shopping categories that are among the top in the world.
+The mix of cultures from various countries and regions around the world has given it a broad consumer market, and residents and high-end business travelers have a wide range of consumer goods to choose from, since shopping categories here are among the best in the world.

 Strong advanced facilities to create an international consumer center

-Dubai has invested heavily in the construction of advanced and record braking facilities.
-2008The Dubai International Airport3 terminal, which opened in 2007, was built by the Dubai government specifically for Emirates.
-With the huge investment in infrastructure, Dubai is now the center of the global aviation industry, and the easy access to the airport provides the prerequisites for Dubai to become an international consumer center.
+Dubai has invested heavily in the construction of advanced and record-breaking facilities.
+Terminal 3 at Dubai International Airport, which opened in 2007, was built by the Dubai government specifically for Emirates.
+With its huge investments in infrastructure, Dubai is now the center of the global aviation industry, and easy access to the airport provides the prerequisites for Dubai to become an international consumer center.

 UAE e-commerce accelerates

 The Middle East and North Africa is a huge market with 4.5 billion potential online customers.
-Of these, UAE consumers have seen a 53% growth in online shopping using smartphones.
+Moreover, UAE consumers have seen a 53% growth in online shopping using smartphones.

 E-commerce market size growth prospects

-trade in the Dubai Free Zone reach a record $3.9 billion in 2020, with a 53% year-over-year increase driven by the Covid-19-led digital shift, while e-commerce accounted for an 8% share of the retail market during the same year, accounting for % of41 total trade. a astounding 150% increase compared to the same period of the 2019 year.
+Trade in the Dubai Free Zone reached a record $3.9 billion in 2020, with a 53% year-over-year increase driven by the Covid-19-led digital shift, while e-commerce constituted an 8% share of the retail market during the same year, accounting for 41% of total trade: an astounding 150% increase compared to the same period of the year 2019.

-UAE people spend the most in online each year
+Consumers in the UAE spend the most money online each year

-2020A consumer survey conducted by the Dubai Ministry of Economy and the Dubai Police Department in collaboration with Visa on 6 January compared the UAE to established and emerging benchmark markets, including the US, UK, Australia, Singapore, as well as Brazil, South Africa, and Malaysia, with the UAE spending the most in the Middle East North Africa and South Asia (MENASA) region in 1,648 USD per year on online spending.
+A consumer survey conducted by the Dubai Ministry of Economy and the Dubai Police Department in collaboration with Visa on January 6, 2020 compared the UAE to established and emerging benchmark markets, including the U.S., the UK, Australia, and Singapore, as well as Brazil, South Africa, and Malaysia.
+Results showed that the UAE spends the most money online in the Middle East North Africa and South Asia (MENASA) region at $1,648 per year.
 In addition, the UAE continues to be a healthy leader in average transaction size compared to established and emerging e-commerce markets.
-The average transaction value in 2019-20 in the UAE is122$ USD, compared to 76$ USD in established markets such as Australia and 22$ USD in emerging markets such as Africa.
+The average transaction value in the period 2019-2020 in the UAE was $122, compared to $76 in established markets such as Australia and $22 in emerging markets such as Africa.

-Accordingly, consumer demand and online sales are growing exponentially as more merchants come online and more choices of products become available in the e-commerce space.
+Accordingly, consumer demand and online sales are growing exponentially as more merchants arrive online, and a wider choice of products has become available in the e-commerce space.

 UAE consumers:

-49% affected by the outbreak increased the proportion of online purchases, 61% use cards or digital wallets
+As a result of the pandemic, there was an increase in the proportion of UAE consumers making online purchases (49%), with 61% using cards or digital wallets